ACA-Lab/DEQ/README.md

     1. Train a model.

         We provide scripts for training in the `scripts/` sub-directory.
-For example, to train a DEQ-pruned BERT-Base model on GLUE for MRPC, you can execute `scripts/train_sparse_on_glue.sh mrpc bert-base adamax_nb80`.
+For example, to train a DEQ-pruned BERT-Base model on GLUE for MRPC, you can execute `scripts/train_sparse_on_glue.sh mrpc bert-base-uncased adamax_nb80`.
 Note that you have to pass in an appropriate configuration file, which you can find in `configs/`.
 You can skip this step if you choose to load a fine-tuned checkpoint directly.

     2. Evaluate the fine-tuned model.